ptsalmon/ptsalmon/README.md

 • With TimeBlock, users can upload their schedules, create shared calendars with other users, and compare and contrast their schedules with other TimeBlock users, making it easy to schedule meetings and group events.

-• Collaborated with 3 other UF students, employing Agile methodologies such as two-week sprints, scrum, and kanban to successfully deliver in a limited timeframe
+• Collaborated with 3 other UF students, employing Agile methodologies such as two-week sprints, scrum, and kanban

 • Built frontend with React, Redux, and MaterialUI